 On June 27, 2019 the Company signed a letter agreement with Pan American Silver Corp, (the "Letter Agreement"), through its subsidiary Plata Panamericana SA de CV ("Pan American").
 Pan American previously acquired all of the interests of Canasil in the Sandra Property, including the rights and obligations of Canasil under the option agreement.
-Pursuant to the Letter Agreement, Pan American and the Company have agreed to negotiate a formal joint venture agreement to replace the option agreement, and will suspend the operation of the option agreement until the new agreement is entered into, or until December 31, 2019, whichever is earlier.
+Pursuant to the Letter Agreement, Pan American and the Company have agreed to negotiate a formal joint venture agreement to replace the option agreement, and will suspend the operation of the option agreement until the new agreement is entered into.
 During the suspension period, the parties will contribute pro-rata towards the cost of maintaining the Sandra Property in good standing.